-I used to think I knew how much you loved my sister and I. Before I had my first daughter, I think I took your love for granted.
+I used to think I knew how much you loved my sister and I. Before I had my first daughter, I took your love for granted.
 You were always there and willing to give us anything, but I never understood what you felt on the other end.
 I just knew how much I loved you and assumed your love for me was the same.

 I realize now that this isn’t completely true.
 Not until I became a mother myself could I truly understand how deep your love runs for me.
 I understand that love now, how you would do anything to give us the best life possible, how you would give your life for us.
 I understand because it’s how I feel about my own daughter’s.

-I look back and think about when I was three years old, the same age that my oldest daughter is now.
-I think about where I am today and where you were.
-You were in the middle of making one of the biggest decisions of your life when you chose to leave our father.
-You had to take us to your mom’s house until you figured out how you were going to raise us on your own.
-I can’t even begin to express how much I respect you.
+When I was three years old, the same age that my oldest daughter is now, you were in the middle of making one of the biggest decisions of your life when you chose to leave our father.
+We had to move in with Grandma until you figured out how you were going to raise us on your own.
+I can’t even imagine how difficult that was but you did it.

 When I was seven, you made another big decision when you moved us to San Diego county, a couple hours away from your parent’s home.
 You moved to a new city, got a new job and decided that was where we were going to settle down.